per1234/EtherEvent/README.md

 There are a few parameters that can be set in the file **EtherEvent.cpp** to enable extra features:
 - Flash library: If you are using the Flash library then uncomment `//#include "Flash.h"` in **EtherEvent.cpp** and **EtherEvent.h**.
 This will allow easy use of program memory with send() and setPassword().
 - Debug output: Set `#define DEBUG true` to get debug output in the serial monitor, this will slow down communication so only enable when needed.
-- Entropy library: If you are using the Entropy library uncomment the line `//#include "Entropy.h"`.
-This will ensure a truly random seed and the option of generating a truly random cookie at the cost of higher memory usage.
-- Truly random cookie: If the Entropy library is installed and enabled then a higher level of security can be achieved at the cost of slower receipt of events via availableEvent() by setting `const boolean randomCookie = true`.

 #### Authentication Process